abdessamiichalbi/meta-rauc-community/meta-rauc-atmel/README.rst

-This README file contains information on the contents of the meta-rauc-raspberrypi layer.
+This README file contains information on the contents of the meta-rauc-atmel layer.

 Please see the corresponding sections below for details.